-WEST VIRGINIA HOUSING DEVELOPMENT FUND \$51,850,000
+WEST VIRGINIA HOUSING DEVELOPMENT FUND \$66,770,000

-New Issue Program Bonds \$31,110,000 2009 Series A, Subseries A-1 (Non-AMT)† \$18,740,000 2011 Series A (Non-AMT) \$2,000,000 2011 Series B (Non-AMT)
+New Issue Program Bonds \$30,000,000 2009 Series A, Subseries A-2 (Non-AMT)† \$36,770,000 2012 Series A (Non-AMT)

-This Official Statement provides certain information concerning the West Virginia Housing Development Fund (the "Housing Development Fund") in connection with the sale of its New Issue Program Bonds, 2011 Series A (the "2011 A Bonds") in the principal amount of \$18,740,000, and its New Issue Program Bonds, 2011 Series B (the "2011 B Bonds"; together with the 2011 A Bonds, the "2011 A and B Bonds") in the principal amount of \$2,000,000.
-Additionally, this Official Statement is furnished to provide certain information relating to the conversion and re-designation of \$31,110,000 of the Housing Development Fund's \$100,000,000 New Issue Program Bonds, 2009 Series A (the "2009 A Bonds") as the New Issue Program Bonds, 2009 Series A, Subseries A-1 (the "2009 Subseries A-1 Bonds" and, together with the 2011 A and B Bonds, the "NIBP Bonds").
-The 2009 A Bonds (including the 2009 Subseries A-1 Bonds), the 2011 A and B Bonds and any additional New Issue Program Bonds that may be issued pursuant to the General Resolution are referred to collectively as the "Bonds."
+This Official Statement provides certain information concerning the West Virginia Housing Development Fund (the "Housing Development Fund") in connection with the sale of its New Issue Program Bonds, 2012 Series A (the "2012 A Bonds") in the principal amount of \$36,770,000.
+Additionally, this Official Statement is furnished to provide certain information relating to the conversion and re-designation of \$30,000,000 of the Housing Development Fund's \$100,000,000 New Issue Program Bonds, 2009 Series A (the "2009 A Bonds") as the New Issue Program Bonds, 2009 Series A, Subseries A-2 (the "2009 Subseries A-2 Bonds" and, together with the 2012 A Bonds, the "NIBP Bonds").
+On November 16, 2011, \$31,110,000 principal amount of 2009 A Bonds were converted and re-designated as 2009 Series A, Subseries A-1 Bonds (the "2009 Subseries A-1 Bonds") in conjunction with the issuance of the Housing Development Fund's New Issue Program Bonds 2011 Series A and 2011 Series B (together, the "2011 AB Bonds").
+The 2009 A Bonds (including the 2009 Subseries A-1 Bonds and the 2009 Subseries A-2 Bonds), the 2011 AB Bonds, the 2012 A Bonds and any additional New Issue Program Bonds that may be issued pursuant to the General Resolution are referred to collectively as the "Bonds."

-The 2011 A and B Bonds are being issued pursuant to the West Virginia Housing Development Fund Act, constituting Article 18 of Chapter 31 of the Code of West Virginia, 1931, as amended (the "Act"), the General New Issue Bond Program Resolution adopted by the Housing Development Fund on November 19, 2009 (the "General Resolution"), the First Supplemental New Issue Bond Program Bond Resolution adopted by the Housing Development Fund on November 19, 2009 (the "First Supplemental NIBP Resolution") and the Second Supplemental Resolution Amending the First Supplemental New Issue Bond Program Bond Resolution, adopted by the Housing Development Fund on September 28, 2010 (the "Second Supplemental NIBP Resolution" and together with the First Supplemental NIBP Resolution, the "Supplemental Resolutions"), the direction of the Governor dated November 30, 2009, and a Certificate of Determinations signed by the Executive Director or Deputy Director dated the date hereof ("the Certificate").
+The 2012 A Bonds are being issued pursuant to the West Virginia Housing Development Fund Act, constituting Article 18 of Chapter 31 of the Code of West Virginia, 1931, as amended (the "Act"), the General New Issue Bond Program Resolution adopted by the Housing Development Fund on November 19, 2009 (the "General Resolution"), the First Supplemental New Issue Bond Program Bond Resolution adopted by the Housing Development Fund on November 19, 2009 (the "First Supplemental NIBP Resolution"), the Second Supplemental Resolution Amending the First Supplemental New Issue Bond Program Bond Resolution, adopted by the Housing Development Fund on September 28, 2010 (the "Second Supplemental NIBP Resolution") and the Third Supplemental New Issue Bond Program Bond Resolution adopted by the Housing Development Fund on January 19, 2012 (the "Third Supplemental NIBP Resolution" and together with the First Supplemental NIBP Resolution and the Second Supplemental NIBP Resolution, the "Supplemental Resolutions"), the direction of the Governor dated March 5, 2012, and a Certificate of Determinations of the Housing Development Fund dated as of the date of this Official Statement (the "Certificate").

 The 2009 A Bonds were issued pursuant to the First Supplemental NIBP Resolution and the General Resolution.
-The 2009 Subseries A-1 Bonds are being released from escrow and converted to a fixed rate of interest pursuant to the Supplemental Resolutions and the Certificate.
-See "THE DESCRIPTION OF THE NIBP BONDS" for certain information pertaining to the conversion and re-designation of the 2009 Subseries A-1 Bonds.
+The 2009 Subseries A-2 Bonds are being released from escrow and converted to a fixed rate of interest pursuant to the Supplemental Resolutions and the Certificate.
+See "THE DESCRIPTION OF THE NIBP BONDS" for certain information pertaining to the conversion and re-designation of the 2009 Subseries A-2 Bonds.

-If the 2009 Subseries A-1 Bonds are not converted and re-designated on the Release Date as described under "THE DESCRIPTION OF THE NIBP BONDS" herein, the issuance of the 2011 A and B Bonds may be cancelled.
+If the 2009 Subseries A-2 Bonds are not converted and re-designated on the Release Date as described under "THE DESCRIPTION OF THE NIBP BONDS" herein, the issuance of the 2012 A Bonds may be cancelled.